alexchartier/sounder/README.txt

 	Get a better GPS antenna for the Tx side
-	Get tx_chirp.py to initially set the time (time.time()....) from the GPSDO and odin.py to set it from the Octoclock in /home/alex/gnuradio/gr-uhd/lib/gr_uhd_usrp_source.cc, comment out line 115: _tag_now = true
+	Get tx_chirp.py to initially set the time (time.time()....) from the GPSDO and odin.py to set it from the Octoclock in /home/alex/gnuradio/gr-uhd/lib/gr_uhd_usrp_source.cc, comment out line 115: _tag_now = true Go to  10000 baud, 100 kHz code to remove range ambiguity.

 # Before running the following code: